Locations:

 Do I need to fast for a basic metabolic panel (BMP)?

-You will likely need to fast for at least eight hours before your basic metabolic panel blood test.
-Fasting for this blood panel means not eating or drinking anything other than water.
+You’ll likely need to fast for at least eight hours before your basic metabolic panel blood test.
+Fasting means not eating or drinking anything except water.
 Your healthcare provider will give you specific instructions when they order the test for you.

 What should I expect during a basic metabolic panel blood test?